SanShiv1312/Digital_Computer_Clock/README.md

 # Digital_Computer_Clock

-Displays the time on user's desktop
+Displays the time of user's desktop on the screen